Riley903/Riley903.github.io/projects/proj-1.md

 ### Analyser

-- Intro paragraph that leads into the MVP.

 Measuring the effective capacity of the cells is a requirement we set for ourselves such that we could group similar cells together.
 To evaluate the capacity of a cell, measured in watt-hours (Wh), one has to measure the voltage and current over the duration of the discharge curve.
 Simply multiplying the voltage (V) by the current (I) to get the power (W), then integrate or sum that power value for the discharge duration.
 To do this we monitored the voltage of each cell arranged in a 10-cell pack that was connected to a load, the current supplied to the load was monitored, and a reading was taken each second for the 3600 (1 hour) or more seconds it took to discharge the pack.
 The theory of this was initially and successfully tested with the prototype I designed and built shown in the image below.
 Once we were satisfied with the capabilities of each function of the analyser, I set about putting it in a more useful form-factor than the prototype.

 ![](../assets/img/projects/proj-1/MVP.jpg)